Some Stories of 3 needy girls…

 Thanks to the generous donations to the MOYO association, some needy girls were given a basis for an independent life, here are their stories

 Veronica got pregnant for lack of basic needs and we need to look for her to come and do the National Examination to enable her join secondary school or any vocational training centre in order for her to be self reliant.

 Veronica delivered a baby who is malnourished for lack of food.
 Veronica is in poor condition and now depressed.
 When we went to look for her o go to the Vocational Training Centre, we had to counsel her first.
 The girl was longing for support and desperately wanted to get out of home but the challenge was who was to look after the child.
-We looked for the vocational training centre which is near her home and purchased for her all the necessary basic needs and admitted her at Sosio Vocational Training Centre, where she will take the course I hairdressing and tailoring.
+We looked for the vocational training centre which is near her home and purchased for her all the necessary basic needs and admitted her at Sosio Vocational Training Centre, where she will take the course in tailoring.
 Since Vocation Training Centre is about 10km from her home we organized for someone with motorcycle to take her to the VTC and bring her back home in the evening to look after her baby.
 Veronica is very happy with the arrangement.
 We have paid half of the fees, bought food, bedding’s and stationery for her, now Veronica is able to smile.

 Lusaria Naliaka, was trafficked with a woman in the village who makes a living with trafficking young girls and boys to work as house maids and animal herders where they are mistreated and exploited and later on send away.
 Lusaria has delayed two weeks to join Anderson Vocational Training Centre.
 We had to search for her convinced the woman who trafficked her to take us where she was working as a house maid.